jcausey-astate/format-diff/README.md

 `format-diff.sh` _`sourceFile.cpp`_

 The _`sourceFile`_ should be a C++ source or header file.
-A PDF named e.g. "sourceFile_format-diff.pdf" will be created in the same directory.
+A PDF named e.g. "sourceFile_cpp-format-diff.pdf" will be created in the same directory.

 ## License